News & trends

 Profitability of the project at completion

 Much like cash flow, we can calculate the profitability of the project at completion based on the previous metrics.
-We just need to subtract the cost at completion from the value at completion.
-The calculation itself is trivial, but it’s key to include all of the information when calculating the two required values.
+We just need to subtract the cost from the value at completion.
+The calculation itself is trivial, but it’s key to include all the information when calculating the two required values.

 profitability at completion = value at completion – cost at completion

-Who usually compiles the CVR reports and for whom?
+Who usually compiles the CVR reports, and for whom?

 Who does the construction cost value reconciliation reporting and for whom it is presented

-A quick list of pointers for doing so:
+Here is a quick list of pointers for doing so:

 • Have a single point of entry for every cost document for each project